|Dates / Deadlines:|

 Carlisle, PA 17013-2896

 The program is supervised by Teku Tanyi Teku.
 He has been involved with the Dickinson program for a number of years, acting first as an advisor to students and coordinator of academic excursions.
-As the resident director, his responsibilities range from home-stay coordination to general management.
+As the program director, his responsibilities range from home-stay coordination to general management, as well as taking students on excursion.
 He is available to ensure that students are enrolled in the proper courses, excursions are planned in coordination with the academic program and students' basic needs are met.
 Together with an Academic Coordinator, he also oversees contributing faculty, academic integration with the Carlisle campus and the internship component of the program.